BRP-API/Haal-Centraal-BRP-bevragen/docs/v2/features/in-onderzoek.feature.md

   | geslacht.omschrijving | man    |

-## Rule: in onderzoek wordt niet geleverd wanneer het onderzoek is beëindigd
+## Regel: in onderzoek wordt niet geleverd wanneer het onderzoek is beëindigd

 ### Scenario: 'hele categorie persoon' in onderzoek is beëindigd